 Cash is still the payment method of choice for daily transactions for a large number of people, both in developing and in industrialized countries.
 In many developing countries with a large number of unbanked or underbanked people, cash is often the only payment method available.
 Africa appears most reliant on cash, whereas Oceania seems to have the lowest cash dependency.
 South America has by far the highest cash dependency relative to its GDP at 16%.

 According to the G4S World Cash Report, 75% of countries report cash is used in over 50% of transactions.
+According to an ECB 2017 working paper, cash is used in 79% of POS payments across the euro area.
 The cash debate concerns everyone because cash is the one product that everyone and anyone cash use to participate in the social economy

 Although there are significant geographic variations, an estimated 80% of all payments worldwide are still made using cash.
 M-Pesa in Kenya may have had half a trillion transactions in 2012, but 99% of all retail transactions following the transfer of money via M-Pesa were still conducted in cash.
 Even in the US, at 32%, cash makes up the single largest share of consumer transaction activity and is the dominant instrument for low-value payments.